7-Step Foolproof Guide to Creating a Terrible RelationshipBy Dr. Margaret Paul

 1. Take no responsibility for your own feelings

 Make sure that you do not take responsibility for your own feelings and your own sense of safety and security.
-Make sure that you ignore your feelings enough so that you create an empty black hole inside that needs to be filled up by sex, things, or by someone else's love or attention.
+Make sure that you ignore your feelings enough so that you create an empty black hole inside that needs to be filled up by sex, things, or by someone else's love, approval, or attention.

 2. Find someone to do it for you